Non-minimal flavour violation in $A_4\times SU(5)$ SUSY GUTs with smuon assisted dark matter: Results and Discussion

 Any NMFV parameters among those listed in Table \ref{Tab:ParameterRange} whose distributions are not detailed here do not have any interesting phenomenona associated with the imposed constraints, therefore the reader can deduce the full effect and resulting ranges from Table \ref{Tab:constrained_parameters_range}.
-Recall that for this scenario, the parameters $(\deltat)_{23}$, $(\deltaft)_{21}$, and $(\deltaft)_{32}$ have been set to zero due to requirements for a physical spectrum and neutral LSP.
+Recall that for this scenario, the parameters $(\deltat)_{13}$, $(\deltaft)_{21}$, and $(\deltaft)_{32}$ have been set to zero due to requirements for a physical spectrum and neutral LSP.
 For all $\deltatt$ parameters, the main requirements are for a physically relevant spectrum and uncharged LSP, hence we conclude that the \textit{prior} distribution dominantes over flavour observables that we test against here.
 Finally, we do not discuss the $\deltaft$ parameters as the corresponding results are much the same as for the scan around Scenario 2 presented in the following.

 From the discussed results related to reference Scenario 1, it is clear that varying the NMFV parameters individually is not sufficient to properly explore the entirety of parameter space.
-For this reason, we do not discuss individual variations of a single NMFV parameter any further.
+For this reason, we do not discuss individual variations any further.